 In recent years, there have been many efforts to reorganize or restructure transportation programs and local agency responsibilities.
-OCTA will continue to monitor legislation or regulations policies that would significantly affect the way in which it operates, with a focus on the following principles:
+OCTA will continue to monitor policies that would significantly affect the way in which it operates, with a focus on the following principles:

-- a) Support efforts to preservinge the role of county transportation commissions, as consistent with existing law, in the administration of transportation programs; - Oppose proposals that reduce the rights and responsibilities of county transportation commissions in planning, funding, and delivering transportation programs; - Oppose efforts to policies that unnecessarily subject projects to additional reviews and project selection approvals that could adversely affect delivery timelines and processes; - d) Support efforts to facilitate a partnerships with alternative mobility providers that allows for adequate information sharing while also respecting the planning efforts of local agencies; - e) Support efforts to increase the flexibility of funds used for motorist service programs.
+- a) Support preserving the role of county transportation commissions, as consistent with existing law, in the administration of transportation programs; - Oppose proposals that reduce the rights and responsibilities of county transportation commissions in planning, funding, and delivering transportation programs; - Oppose policies that unnecessarily subject projects to additional reviews and project selection approvals that could adversely affect delivery timelines and processes; - d) Support partnerships with alternative mobility providers that allow for adequate information sharing while also respecting the planning efforts of local agencies; - e) Support efforts to increase the flexibility of funds used for motorist service programs.